-- Blacks, from the mid-to-late teen years to the mid-50s, have higher incidence rates of NHL than whites.
+- Blacks, from the mid-20's to the mid-40s, have higher incidence rates of NHL than whites.

-- Among women, Hispanics of all races have the second highest incidence rates after whites.
+- Among women, Hispanics have the second highest incidence rates after whites.

-- NHL is the fifth most common cancer in Hispanics, comprising approximately 4.8 percent of all types of cancer cases diagnosed in this population.
+- NHL is the fifth most common cancer in Hispanics, constituting approximately 5 percent of all types of cancer cases in Hispanics.

 Incidence in Children

-- Lymphoma (Hodgkin lymphoma, 7.1 percent, and NHL, 6.5 percent) is the third most common cancer in children and adolescents ages 0 to 19 years.
+- Lymphoma (Hodgkin lymphoma, 7.6 percent, and NHL, 7.0 percent) is the third most common cancer in children and adolescents younger than 20 years.